BenTran203/E_commerce/README.md

 ## 🎯 **Project Overview**

-Timeless is a sophisticated e-commerce platform designed for medium/high-end clothing brands, similar to Uniqlo and H&M. It features a clean, minimalist design with luxury aesthetics, multi-vendor support, AI-powered features, and comprehensive e-commerce functionality.
+Timeless is a sophisticated e-commerce platform designed for medium/high-end clothing brands, similar to Uniqlo and H&M. It features a clean, minimalist design with luxury aesthetics, AI-powered features, and comprehensive e-commerce functionality.

 ## ✨ **Features**